elcorto/pwtools/doc/source/written/install.rst

 .. note:: :class:`~pwtools.eos.ElkEOSFit` is deprecated now, and so you don't really need the Elk code's eos tool anymore.
-It was used for generating refernce EOS fit data once, which is stored in test/files/, but there is no use of eos.x in pwtools anymore.
+It was used for generating reference EOS fit data once, which is stored in test/files/, but there is no use of eos.x in pwtools anymore.

 Running tests